Posted on Mar 9, 2020

 The CISO of a big oil and gas company told me that he doesn’t have time to deal with dozens of start-ups; instead they expect consolidation in the security space.
 Where there isn’t one big vendor, a CISO wants to have seamless integrations and workflows between their vendors.

 It felt to me that there was more emphasis on application security for purchasing decisions and less emphasis on network security and endpoint security solutions.
 This need made a lot of sense; ultimately in today's day and age of the cloud, everything is delivered through the web, so application security attacks will be prevalent

 Never forget that your customers’ trust is one of your company’s most important assets.

-Case in point: I heard a GM of a major company’s security unit say over a dinner on the sidelines of RSA: “ People buy from us because we are trusted, not always because we have the latest, greatest AI algorithm out there.”
-Trust in your brand, and reliability of your Customer Service is very important.
+Case in point: I heard a GM of a major company’s security unit say over dinner on the sidelines of RSA: “ People buy from us because we are trusted, not always because we have the latest, greatest AI algorithm out there.”
+Trust in your brand, and the reliability of your Customer Service is very important.

 “Cybersecurity teams should highlight their successes publicly in order to counter a widespread morale problem in the industry, “ said Rohit Ghai, president of RSA Security.

 The fact that they’re not doing so already highlights a communication gap between management teams and CISOs.
 CISOs are struggling to find uniform ways to communicate their security posture and performance to their boards and management committees.
 While almost every CISO I spoke to acknowledged that their budget for 2020 has increased from 2019 (which is good), they also acknowledged that they have no idea how to quantify cyber risk.
-For example, if they buy $1 million worth of the latest malware prevention technology, most CISOs had no idea if it made them 5% more secure, 10% more secure or 0% more secure.
+For example, if they buy $1 million worth of the latest malware prevention technology, most CISOs had no idea if it made them 5% more secure, 10% more secure, or 0% more secure.